voxpupuli/puppet-misp/README.md

 * `password_policy_length` - Password length requirement.
 By default set to 6.
 * `password_policy_complexity` - Password complexity requirement.
 By default set to '/((?=.*\\d)|(?=.*\\W+))(?![\\n])(?=.*[A-Z])(?=.*[a-z]).*$/'.
 * `sanitise_attribute_on_delete` - Enabling this setting will sanitise the contents of an attribute on a soft delete.
 By default set to false.
+* `hide_organisation_index_from_users` - Enabling this setting will block the organisation index from being visible to anyone besides site administrators on the current instance.
+Keep in mind that users can still see organisations that produce data via events, proposals, event history log entries, etc. By default is set to false.

 #### MISP
 * `live` - If set to false the instance will only be accessible by site admins.
 By default true.